 MISSION AND HISTORY

 Jesse has performed in The Vagina Monologues and countless other theatrical productions.
 She has performed in leading roles at CASA 0101 including You Don't Know Me,Hoop Girls,Heart on a Wire and Between Fingertips as well as hosting the CASA 0101 Poetry Slam.
 Jesse and The Roots and Wings Project hosted the 99 poet event Occupy This! in collaboration with Josefina Lopez (author of Real Women Have Curves) and Casa 0101 in January 2012.
-Jesse has also worked extensively in radio and independent film, and was a featured artist in Kate Crash's documentary LA Woman.
+Jesse has also worked extensively in radio and independent film.

 Miss Bliss's site-specific play, Record of Light, had a sold-out run at The Last Bookstore in downtown Los Angeles Fall 2011.
 Jesse produced and hosted The Boyle Heights Poetry Slam and Art as a Weapon at The Last Bookstore, a Media Literacy Themed Fund Raiser for The Roots and Wings Project Media Literacy workshop intensive.
-TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts and a reading at Occidental College for Incarceration Awareness Week.
+TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts, with a reading at Occidental College for Incarceration Awareness Week and is core curriculum for the BA Program at California Institute of Integral Studies in San Francisco accompanied with an excerpt performance and workshop taught by Miss Bliss.
+Most recently the show toured to University of Santa Cruz.
+Jesse was a featured artist in the documentaries Kate Crash's "LA Woman" and "Yahoo News' Shine".
+She is also Co-Producer of KPFK 90.7's THINK OUTSIDE THE CAGE.

 Judith Bowman (Producer) was educated at the University of Illinois and Spelman College where she was awarded a BA in English.
 She holds a JD degree from UCLA School of Law.
 Ms. Bowman has also studied at the University of Ghana as a graduate exchange student and at Cal State Dominguez Hills in their MA Humanities program.